Global rigidity of generic frameworks on the cylinder: Maximum rank equilibrium stresses

 We will delay the proof of this lemma until Section \ref{sec:vfree} as its proof is fairly long and will be a distraction from our next result.

-\begin{thm} Suppose that $(G,p)$ is a generic realisation of an $\M_{2,2}^*$-circuit on the unit cylinder $\Y$ and that $(\omega,\lambda)$ is a maximum rank equilibrium stress for $(G,p)$.
+\begin{thm} Suppose that $(G,p)$ is a generic realisation of an $\M_{2,2}^*$-circuit on $\Y$ and that $(\omega,\lambda)$ is a maximum rank equilibrium stress for $(G,p)$.
 Let $\hat G$ be obtained from $G$ by a generalised vertex splitting operation and suppose that $\hat G$ is an $\M_{2,2}^*$-circuit on the cylinder.
-Then there exists a realisation $(\hat G,q)$ on $\Y$ which is infinitesimally rigid and has a maximum rank stress equilibrium stress. \end{thm}
+Then there exists a realisation $(\hat G,q)$ on $\Y$ which is infinitesimally rigid and has a maximum rank equilibrium stress. \end{thm}

-\begin{proof} Suppose that $V(G)=\{v_1,v_2,\dots,v_n\}$ and that $\hat G$ is obtained from $G$ by choosing the vertex $v_1$ with neighbours $v_2,v_3,\ldots,v_m$, deleting the edges $v_1v_2,v_1v_3,\ldots,v_1v_{k}$ and then adding a new vertex $v_0$ and new edges $v_0v_1,v_0v_2,\ldots,v_0v_{k}$ and $v_0v_x$ for some $x\geq k+1$.
+\begin{proof} Suppose that $V(G)=\{v_1,v_2,\dots,v_n\}$ and that $\hat G$ is obtained from $G$ by choosing the vertex $v_1$ with neighbours $v_2,v_3,\ldots,v_m$, deleting the edges $v_1v_2,v_1v_3,\ldots,v_1v_{k}$ and then adding a new vertex $v_0$ and new edges $v_0v_1,v_0v_2,\ldots,v_0v_{k}$ and $v_0v_\ell$ for some $\ell\geq k+1$.

 Let $(\hat G,\hat p)$ be the $v_0v_1$-coincident $v_0v_1$-generic framework with $\hat p|_G=p$ and $\hat p(v_0)=p(v_1)$.
-Then $(\hat G-v_0v_1,\hat p)$ is infinitesimally rigid by Theorem \ref{thm:uvrigid} (since $\hat G-v_0v_1$ and $(\hat G-v_0v_1)/v_0v_1=G+v_0v_x$ are both rigid on the cylinder).
+Then $(\hat G-v_0v_1,\hat p)$ is infinitesimally rigid by Theorem \ref{thm:uvrigid} (since $\hat G-v_0v_1$ and $(\hat G-v_0v_1)/v_0v_1=G+v_0v_\ell$ are both rigid on the cylinder).
 Hence $\rank R_\CYL(\hat G-v_0v_1,\hat p)=3|V(\hat G)|-2$.
 Since $\hat G$ is an $\M_{2,2}^*$-circuit, this implies that the rows of $\hat R_{\CYL}(\hat G-v_0v_1,\hat p)$ are linearly independent.

 Let $a=\sum_{j=2}^k\omega_{1j}(p(v_1)-p(v_j))$ and $b=\sum_{j=k+1}^m\omega_{1j}(p(v_1)-p(v_j))$.
 Since $(\omega,\lambda)$ is an equilibrium stress, we have $a+b+\lambda_1\bar p(v_1)=0$ and since $\lambda_1\neq 0$ by Lemma \ref{lem:expand}, $\bar p(v_1)\in \span \{a,b\}$.